tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 or which have negotiated receiving an empty CID MUST NOT send NewConnectionId.
 Implementations MUST NOT send RequestConnectionId when sending an empty connection ID.
-Implementations which detect a violation of these rules MUST abort the connection with an "unexpected_message" alert.
+Implementations which detect a violation of these rules MUST terminate the connection with an "unexpected_message" alert.